dimarudik/bublik/README.md

 Chunks will be created automatically with parameter -k at startup<br>
 -k defines the number of rows per chunk

+> [!NOTE]
+> If the migration was interrupted due to any infrastructure issues you can resume the process without -k parameter.
+> In this case unprocessed chunks of data will be transfer

 ```
 java \
   -jar ./cli/target/bublik-cli-1.2.2.jar \